OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Experiments

 \textbf{How well would our approach perform if we had \textit{perfect} masks?} Another analysis we conduct is related to the class-agnostic masks.
 As the quality of the masks plays a key role in our process, we aim to quantify how much the performance could improve if we had ``perfect'' oracle masks.
 For this purpose, we run \name{} using ground truth instance masks from the ScanNet200 dataset instead of using our predicted class-agnostic instance masks.
-In a similar fashion, we re-compute mask-features for the OpenScene 2D-fusion variant (best-performing variant of OpenScene for our task), using the oracle masks.
+In a similar fashion for the baselines, we use the oracle masks to aggregate OpenScene per-point features to obtain per-mask features.
+We first compare against the fully-supervised Mask3D performance (Tab.~\ref{tab:inst_seg_oracle}, row 1).
+In a second experiment, we also supply oracle masks to Mask3D (Tab.~\ref{tab:inst_seg_oracle}, row 2) to ensure a fair comparison.
+For this experiment, we perform Hungarian matching between the predicted masks and oracle masks discarding all class-losses, and we only match based on the masks.
+To each oracle mask, we assign the predicted class label of the closest-matching mask from Mask3D.
 In Tab.~\ref{tab:inst_seg_oracle}, it is evident that the quality of the masks plays an important role for our task.
-Remarkably, our mask-feature computation approach that is \textit{not} trained on any labeled data, when provided with oracle masks, even surpasses the performance of the fully supervised method Mask3D, on the \textit{long-tail} categories by +9.1\% AP.
-While open-vocabulary counterparts perform well on \textit{head} and \textit{common} subsets, this is again expected, as OpenSeg \cite{openseg} and LSeg \cite{lseg} models involve a certain degree of training with class labels.
+Remarkably, our feature computation approach that is \textit{not} trained on any additional labeled data, when provided with oracle masks, even surpasses the performance of the fully supervised method Mask3D (by +$15.0$\% AP) and Mask3D with oracle masks (by +$10.7$\% AP) on the \textit{long-tail} categories.
 Overall, this analysis indicates that our approach has indeed promising results which can be further improved by higher quality class-agnostic masks, without requiring any additional training or finetuning with labeled data.